nattliang/deepracer-log-analysis/README.md

 Thanks to:
 - The AWS DeepRacer product and data science teams who had shared the original Log Analysis code as part of the AWS DeepRacer Workshops repository.
 - AWS DeepRacer Community members who have shared ideas and contributed in one way or another.
+- Ray Goh for creating the majority of this notebook

 ## License